lambi702/MLOps-TripleP/README.md

 # MLOps-TripleP

+## Overview

-Predict solar panel production over university parking with this Python-based project, utilizing machine learning models and real-time weather data for accurate forecasts.
-Contribute to enhancing sustainability by optimizing energy consumption through informed decision-making.
+Welcome to MLOps-TripleP, a Python-based project designed to predict solar panel production over university parking areas.
+This innovative project leverages machine learning models and real-time weather data to provide accurate forecasts, aiding in the optimization of energy consumption and enhancing sustainability efforts.
+By contributing to MLOps-TripleP, you're participating in a movement towards more informed decision-making in energy management.

+## Features
+This project is made for Spring 2024 MLOps Lecture.
+WIP

+## Team

+- **Delporte Guillaume** - guillaume.delporte@student.uliege.be
+- **Lambermont Romain** - romain.lambermont@student.uliege.be
+- **Louis Arthur** - a.louis@student.uliege.be
+- **Birtles Alixia** - alixia.birtles@student.uliege.be

+## Teaching Staff

+- **Thomas Vrancken (Instructor)** - t.vrancken@uliege.be
+- **Matthias Pirlet (Teaching Assistant)** - Matthias.Pirlet@uliege.be

+## Contact

+For any inquiries, please reach out to the project team via email or contact the teaching staff directly.

+---

+Join us in advancing sustainability and optimizing energy consumption through innovative machine learning solutions with MLOps-TripleP!